ankur-gupta-29/EE705-VLSI-DESIGN-LAB/source/Vivado_Installtion/Linux_Vivado_Installtion.md

 ```{figure} ./images/img1.png
 :align: center
 ```
 After clicking for download, you will be prompted to log in.
 If you don't have an account, please create one to proceed.
-If you already have an account, simply log in.
+If you already have an account, simply log in

 3. After downloading go the folder where you have downloaded the tar.gz file.Open terminal on same location and run these commands.